Helloriya07/bubble-match/README.md

 # Features

+* Start the game and choose difficulty level.
+* Easy , moderate and hard level.
 * Displays a "Hit" number that the player needs to find.
  * Bubbles with random numbers are generated on screen.
  * Click the correct bubble to earn +10 points.
  * Timer counts down — the game ends when time is up.